Students at JP Knit & Stitch in Boston showing off their HL ABC samplers in progress

 This is the first in a two part “Tips & Tricks for the HL ABC Sampler” series.
 Click here for the second post.

 I originally designed this sampler as an instructive tool that I could use in my teaching practice.
-There are so many great patterns out there that can be used to teach the basics, but not much in the way of contemporary designs that show off the hundreds of advanced stitches out there.
+There are lots of great patterns out there that can be used to teach the basics, but not much in the way of contemporary designs that show off the hundreds of advanced stitches out there.
 As a result, they’re fading from our popular lexicon.
 As a textile historian, It means a lot to me to be able to create and contribute something that helps keep these stitches alive and well!

 All About that Floss

-There are 26 letters in the alphabet, so at the very least, you will need that many skeins of floss if you choose to assign each individual letter it’s own colors.
+There are 26 letters in the alphabet, so at the very least, you will need that many skeins of floss if you choose to assign each individual letter it’s own color.
 For many of the letters, I have used more than one color; for me this came out to 37 colors in total.
 I used 6 ply cotton floss, but you could also try stitching this up in wool, silk, mercerized cotton, or linen, to name just a few.
 The choice is up to you!
 If you’d like to use the same colors I did in the sample, you can refer to the Color Guide on my Resources page (a free download!).

 If you are transferring this pattern from the PDF rather than working with the pre-printed copy, you’ll want to read this!
 Linen is the commonly preferred type of fabric to stitch on these days, but for this sampler, I recommend using a lightweight canvas (a cotton or a linen/cotton blend will do).
 Why is that?
 Well, when many of the stitches you see in the sampler were most popular, the commonly preferred type of fabric for stitching on was called fustian or ditty cloth.
 These substrates have since gone out of fashion, but modern day canvas with a twill weave is quite comparable.
 PLUS it supports the heavy fill work of these stitches really beautifully.
 Try it, it’s great to stitch on!
 Plain weave canvas and linen will also work, so I encourage you to experiment and see what you prefer.